gdm413229/swwmgz_m/ExtendedLore.md

 A small weapons shop run by members of the Unissix family of warriors.
 While mostly specialized in blades and hammers and whatnot, sometimes they've done firearms by request.
-It is run by Unissix Bokurou Azadeku, who also leads the "Unissix Tournaments", a yearly gladiatorial sporting event.
+It is led by Unissix Bokurou Azadeku, who also organizes the "Unissix Tournaments", a gladiatorial sporting event.

 ---